 How to fill out the back of your receipt: If you haven’t got anyone to help you do it, here’s an example of what you’ll need to fill in using a receipt from 7-Eleven.
 Most receipts require the same seven pieces of info to be written on the back, although sometimes the order changes around:

 Oh, and one other thing to mention: If you win any prize over NT$1,000 the tax office will collect 20% of your winnings – I find it a bit odd, given that the prizes are generated from tax revenue in the first place 🙂

-In other receipt-lottery related updates, an English teacher in the city of Tainan has set a record after winning the top prize of NT$10,000,000 in July this year…
+In other receipt-lottery related updates, an English teacher in the city of Tainan has set a record after winning the top prize of NT$10,000,000 in July last year…